bagder/dns2doh/docs/dns2doh.md

 ### --A

-Ask for a type A resource.
+Ask for a type A resource. (default)

 ### --AAAA